 The Trust later expanded the scope of Art Connects Us to include reactions to local and national conversations demanding the breakdown of systemic racism “This injustice in our city and beyond must not be ignored,” said Mark Nerenhausen, president and CEO of Hennepin Theatre Trust.
 “While the arts can be a source of unity, we are committed to joining other voices in the community that are calling for equity and justice in Minnesota.”

 Joan Vorderbruggen, director of Hennepin Theatre District Engagement, reached out to artists for additional designs to reflect those themes.
 Due to the positive response, social justice themes were included in the July, August and September installments.
 “We are grateful to our artists for the opportunity to expand our Art Connects Us billboard project to include meaningful responses to the killing of George Floyd and the worldwide outcry for change,” said Vorderbruggen.”

 Daniel Ballard, Minneapolis brand president of Clear Channel Outdoor said that they welcomed the change to engage in the community conversation.
 By providing resources through its 60 roadside signs throughout the five-county metro area, Art Connects Us reaches millions of people each month.

 Art Connects Us launched in April as a pilot project originally scheduled to run for six weeks.
 Following its initial success, the Trust was among 44 nonprofit organizations to receive a OneMPLS Pandemic Response Grant from the Minneapolis Foundation which enabled the Trust to extend the project throughout the summer by featuring additional paid artists.

-Many of the artists come from diverse backgrounds from the Trust’s broad network of visual artists who have participated in previous Trust public art projects.
+Many of the artists came from diverse backgrounds from the Trust’s broad network of visual artists who have participated in previous Trust public art projects.
 Both emerging and internationally renowned artists were represented in Art Connects Us with 50 percent from communities of color, LGBTQ+, disabled, seniors and students.
 Collectively, the digital artwork showcased a sense of hope and motivation during the uncertain times of the coronavirus pandemic.